timtiemens/secretshare/Readme.md

 k = 30  |            |            |          |120   days|

 The formula is roughly 10 * 4^(k - 20) seconds.
-From k=25 on down, all times are calculated.  k=24 is the last "measured".
+For k greather than 25, all times are calculated. k=24 is the last "measured".
 For k = 90, that works out to be  = 10 * 4^(90 - 20) = 1E42 seconds.
 Since a year has ~3E7 seconds, that will never happen.
 So, k=25 is a pretty good practical limit, or k=20 for "immediate" results.